Cultural depictions of lions: Ancient Egypt

 The earliest tomb paintings in Ancient Egypt, at Nekhen, c.
 3500 BC, classified as Naqada, possibly Gerzeh, culture include images of lions, including an image of a human (or deity) flanked by two lions in an upright posture.
 Among ancient Egyptians, from prehistoric times through well documented records, the war goddess Sekhmet, a lioness, later depicted as woman with a lioness head, was one of their major deities.
 She was a sun deity as well as a fierce warrior and protector.
 Usually she was assigned significant roles in the natural environment.
 The Egyptians held that this sacred lioness was responsible for the annual flooding of the Nile, the most significant contributing factor to the success of the culture.
 Sometimes with regional differences in names, a lioness deity was the patron and protector of the people, the king, and the land.
 As the country united, a blending of those deities was assigned to Sekhmet.

 Similar regional lioness deities assumed minor roles in the pantheon or, when so significant in a region, continued local religious observance in their own right, such as Bast.
 Offspring of these deities found niches in the expanding pantheon as well.

 During the New Kingdom the Nubian gods Maahes (god of war and protection and the son of Bast) and Dedun (god of incense, hence luxury and wealth) were depicted as lions.
 Maahes was absorbed into the Egyptian pantheon, and had a temple at the city the invading Greeks called Leontopolis, "City of Lions", at the delta in Lower Egypt.
 His temple was attached to the major temple of his mother, Bast.
 Dedun was not absorbed into the Ancient Egyptian religion and remained a Nubian deity.

 Bast, originally depicted as a lioness and the "eye of Ra" in the delta region, was the parallel deity to Sekhmet in the southern region.
 Her nature gradually changed after the unification of the country and Sekhmet prevailed throughout.
 At that time Bast changed into the goddess of personal protection with different responsibilities, and often was depicted as a very tame lioness or a cat.
 She is shown to the left atop an alabaster jar that contained precious oils and lotions.
-The name of the stone probably bears her named because materials sacred to her usually were stored in it..
+The name of the stone probably bears her name because materials sacred to her usually were stored in it.

 The sphinx of Ancient Egypt shows the head and shoulders of a human and the body of a lioness.
-The statues represents Sekhmet, who was the protector of the pharaohs.
-Later pharaohs were depicted as sphinxes, being thought as the offspring of the deity.
+The statue represents Sekhmet, who was the protector of the pharaohs.
+Later pharaohs were depicted as sphinxes, being thought of as the offspring of the deity.